ShoaibCodes17/Customer-Retention-Intelligence-System/README.md

 ## The problem

-Online retailers lose a disproportionate share of revenue to high-value customers who go quiet with no warning.
-By the time a customer has been inactive long enough to obviously be "gone," it's to[...]
+Online retailers lose a huge share of revenue to customers who go quietly stop buying - often with no warning.
+By the time a customer has been inactive long enough to obviously be "gone," it's to late for any organization to act

 ## What it does

 1. Cleans and loads real e-commerce transaction data into MySQL
 2. Engineers customer-level behavioral features (Recency, Frequency, Monetary, estimated CLV)
 3. Trains an XGBoost classifier to predict churn probability per customer
-4. Explains *why* each customer is flagged, using SHAP — not just a probability, a reason
+4. Explains *why* each customer is flagged, using SHAP — not just a probability
 5. Uses an LLM agent to draft a personalized, grounded retention email based on that customer's real purchase history and specific risk factors
 6. Surfaces everything in a review dashboard for a human to approve before any action is taken